Susi Kentikian: 2005–2007

-Kentikian next faced Nadia Hokmi of France on 25 May 2007, in her second title defense.
+Kentikian next faced Nadia Hokmi on 25 May 2007, in her second title defense.
 Hokmi, using her height and reach advantage, proved to be the first test of Kentikian's professional career and both boxers fought a competitive bout.
 While Hokmi started out slower, she managed to win several of the later rounds by landing repeated combinations.
 Kentikian won through a split decision for the first time in her career.
 The fight was voted among the five "Top Fights of the Year" by WomenBoxing.com.
-On 7 September 2007, Kentikian defended her title against Shanee Martin from the United Kingdom, winning by a third-round technical knockout.
+On 7 September 2007, Kentikian defended her title against Shanee Martin, winning by a third-round technical knockout.
 Kentikian controlled her opponent from the opening bell and the referee stopped the fight after Martin was knocked down from a straight right hand in round three.

-Following the retirement of long-standing WIBF belt holder Halmich, Kentikian unified the WBA and vacant WIBF Flyweight titles in her hometown of Hamburg on 7 December 2007.
+Following the retirement of long-standing WIBF champion Halmich, Kentikian added the vacant WIBF flyweight titles in her hometown of Hamburg on 7 December 2007.
 She met Hokmi in a rematch of their contest six months earlier.
 The French boxer again proved to be a tough opponent and the fight developed similarly to their first encounter.
 Once more, Kentikian had the better start, but Hokmi scored during the second half of the fight, again making the bout close.
 This time however, Kentikian was ahead on all three of the judges' scorecards, winning by unanimous decision.
 After the end of the year, Kentikian was chosen as Hamburg's sportswoman of the year.